CNC Hot Wire, CNC Router, RC Airplanes and 3D printing

 If you are looking to build your own aeroplanes using affordable DIY CNC machines then you’re in the right place.
 Here is where you can find all the information you need.
 Plans, cutting lists and recommended parts to build CNC foam cutters and CNC routers with a little bit of 3D printing as well.

 I’ve built several aeroplanes using these CNC machines to make fuselages, wings and those hard to source parts you can make with a 3D printer.

 CNC Software is one of the biggest challenges and can be expensive too.
-I’ve spent many hours searching out and testing free CNC software.
+I’ve spent many hours searching out and testing free and paid CNC software.
 You can if you check out some of my posts spend very little or nothing at all.
-I cover Mach3, LinuxCNC, Profili2 Pro, DevFus Foam, DevWing Foam and JediCut
+I cover Mach3, LinuxCNC, Profili2 Pro, DevFus Foam, DevWing Foam 2 and JediCut

 My eBook is a How-To on building your own DIY Hot Wire CNC Foam Cutter machine which you can make some unique and amazing models.
 It’s not that expensive when you consider the prices of models.
 You don’t have to crash too many big EDF foamies to recover the costs and it’s a real buzz flying your own design.

 I’ve also built a CNC router with a kit I purchased from Ooznest to make parts for my builds.
 3d printers are very handy for those parts you can’t buy any more.
 This was the case for a propeller spinner on my Focke Wulf 190A, so I made one, challenging but very rewarding